seemoo-lab/pyshimmer/README.rst

 * The :code:`hcitool` commandline tool.
 For Arch Linux, use the `bluez-hcitool AUR <https://aur.archlinux.org/packages/bluez-hcitool/>`_ package
 * A Shimmer device with  :code:`LogAndStream` firmware

-Scan for the device the find out its MAC address:
+Scan for the device to find out its MAC address:

 .. code-block::